idrak888/idrak888/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my React Native and Realtime skills
+- 🔭 I’m currently working on my React Native skills